Cambridge-ICCS/FTorch/README.md

 ### 4. Running on GPUs

-In order to run a model on a GPU, a few changes must be made:
+In order to run a model on a GPU, a two main changes are required:

 1. When saving your TorchScript model, ensure that is is on the GPU.
 For example, when using [pt2ts.py](utils/pt2ts.py), this can be done by uncommenting the following lines: